perronejon/cis106/notes/notes8/notes8.md

 #### Usage

 Seeing the end of logs, the last additions to the file in order.
+Allows for live viewing of log files as they are written into.

 #### Examples